-- Names: Black throat monitors, black-throated monitors, Ionides monitors, cape monitors
+Common Names: Black throat monitors, black-throated monitors, Ionides monitors, cape monitors

-- Size: Up to 7 feet long and more than 60 pounds
+Adult Size: Up to 7 feet long and more than 60 pounds

-- Lifespan: 20 years or more
+Life Expectancy: 20 years or more

-Behavior and Temperament of the Black-Throated Monitor
+Black-Throated Monitor Behavior and Temperament

 Food and Water

-Common Health Problems
+Common Health and Behavior Problems

 A significant health concern to watch out for with any large lizard is constipation due to impaction.
-Like other big lizards, black-throated monitors have voracious appetites, and often that means they eat things they can't easily digest, like sand or substrate in their cages.
+Like other big lizards, black-throated monitors have voracious appetites, and often that means they eat things they cannot easily digest, like the sand or substrate from their cages.

-Similar Breeds to the Black-Throated Monitor
+Similar Species to the Black-Throated Monitor